A Spiritual House of Mission

 Yada is a fair trade and resale shop, and gathering space helping women who have been trafficked move from surviving to thriving.
 The Hebrew word Yadá means “to be known.”
 There are several ways you can get involved in supporting Yada:

-If you're interested in learning more about human trafficking, what it looks like in the Madison area, and how organizations like Yada are fighting it, let us know by filling out the form below.
+If you're interested in learning more about human trafficking, what it looks like in the Madison area, and how organizations like Yada are fighting it, reach out to Dcn.
+Kaitlyn below.
 We'll keep you posted about any future info sessions.